ggschuler/dl-projects/exercises-from-michael-nielsen-s-book/chap-1/ex.md

 > where $i$ is the output of a neuron and $j$ is the input neuron, $w_{ij}$ is the weight connecting the $i$-th to the $j$-th neuron, $a_j$ is the activation of the $j$-th input neuron, and $b_i$ is the bias for the $i$-th output neuron.
 Since we know that $\sigma(x)=1/1+e^{-z}$, we get:
 > $$a^′_i = \frac{1}{(1+e^{\Sigma_j w_{ij} a_j - b_i)}}$$
 > which is equivalent to Equation 4.

+**VIII**.
+Try creating a network with just two layers - an input and an output layer, no hidden layer - with 784 and 10 neurons, respectively.
+Train the network using stochastic gradient descent.
+What classification accuracy can you achieve?